HomeBrowseNewslettersContestsAskShare

 Electric hedge trimmers (corded): Electric hedge trimmers are convenient for small to medium lawns and hedges within 100 feet of a power supply.
 The trailing cord can be inconvenient (offering a limited range) and even hazardous if not properly monitored, and the machine must not be used in wet conditions.
 These trimmers are easy to start, quiet, and operate without emissions.
 Being lighter, they are also easier to handle than gas-powered trimmers.
 When buying an electric hedge trimmer, more amps will get you more cutting power.

 Features to watch for: Pigtails.
 This refers to the short length of cord built into some electric trimmers that connects to an extension cord.
-A pigtail makes it easier to plug and unplug the hedge trimmer to the extension cord, and reduces the chance of it becoming disconnected while youre working.
+A pigtail makes it easier to plug and unplug the hedge trimmer to the extension cord, and reduces the chance of it becoming disconnected while you're working.

 Battery-powered hedge trimmers: Cordless electric hedge trimmers are powered by rechargeable batteries.
 To maintain full power, they must be plugged into a wall-mounted recharging unit after each use.
 They lack the power to cut thick shoots and may not stay fully charged long enough to complete large jobs.
 On the positive side, they are lightweight, easy to handle, and since there are no trailing cords, they present fewer safety hazards than their corded counterparts.
-Battery-powered hedge trimmers are excellent for small, regularly trimmed hedges and shrubs.
-They tend to be more expensive than electric corded models and less expensive than gas models.
-Eventually, the batteries will fail to hold a charge and they will have to be replaced (mine lasted for 10 years).

 Features to watch for: Extra battery packs.
 A cordless trimmer with extra battery packs will offer extended runtimes for larger jobs, and because all rechargeable batteries eventually fail to hold a charge, having an extra battery will also extend the overall lifespan of your trimmer.
-Look for models with external battery packsbatteries that can be removed from the trimmer for easy recharging or replacement.
+Look for models with external battery packs'batteries that can be removed from the trimmer for easy recharging or replacement.

 Other Useful Features to Consider